Rotor ship: Pioneers

-The German engineer Anton Flettner was the first to build a ship which attempted to use the Magnus effect for propulsion.
+Buckau

 Assisted by Albert Betz, Jakob Ackeret, and Ludwig Prandtl, Flettner constructed an experimental rotor vessel; October 1924 the Germaniawerft finished construction of a large two-rotor ship named Buckau.
 The vessel was a refitted schooner which carried two cylinders (or rotors) approximately 15 m high, and 3 m in diameter, driven by an electric propulsion system of 50 hp power.

-The Buckau sailed from Danzig to Scotland across the North Sea in February 1925.
-The ship could tack (sail into the wind) at 20–30 degrees, hence the rotors did not give cause for concern in stormy weather.
+Buckau sailed from Danzig to Scotland across the North Sea in February 1925.
+The ship could tack (sail into the wind) at 20–30 degrees, and the heeling forces on a rotor were less than the forces on conventional bare rigging hence the rotors did not give cause for concern in stormy weather.
 The ship was renamed Baden Baden after the German spa town and on 31 March 1926 was sailed to New York via South America, arriving in New York Harbor on 9 May.